Skip to main content

 Accessing analytics for your Base44 app

-Understanding your analytics
+Understanding your traffic metrics

 • Total visits: All visits in the selected period, including repeat visits from the same visitor.